apache/dubbo-website/content/en/docs/v2.7/user/references/telnet.md

 echo status | nc -i 1 localhost 20880
 ```

-It is possible to extend command `status` to check more resources, pls. refer to [extension references](http://dubbo.apache.org/books/dubbo-dev-book-en/impls/status-checker.html) for more details.

 ## Supported Commands

 The built-in telnet commands are listed below.
 Furthermore, it is possible to extend telnet commands, pls. refer to